TristanvanLeeuwen/IP_and_Im_Lectures/what_is.md

 ### X-ray tomography

-A CT-scanner is a common tool for medical diagonisis, providing detailed images of the anatomy of a patient.
+A CT-scanner is a common tool for medical diagnosis, providing detailed images of the anatomy of a patient.
 An example is shown in {numref}`ModernCT`.
 In other applications, such as materials science, similar techniques are being used to obtain three-dimensional reconstructions of the inner structure of objects.

 ```{figure} ./images/what_is/ModernCT.png
 ---